jasonaowen/postgres-incremental-schema/loading.markdown

 The double backslash matters.

-Note: other approaches are valid, here; you could halt the import, or substitute a placeholder using sed.

 ## Loading

 ```
 zcat 2016-03-02-19.json.gz |
-  grep -v '\\u0000' |
+  sed -e 's/\\u0000//' |
   python json-to-postgres.py owenja demo raw_events event
 ```

+Note: other approaches are valid, here; you could halt the import, or filter out lines with grep to parse or inspect separately.

 ## Size comparison